Yandex Cloud

 --rule "description=ssh-access,direction=ingress,protocol=tcp,port=22,v4-cidrs=[85.32.32.22/32]"

-6. Create a cluster and assign it the k8s-cluster-nodegroup-traffic and k8s-cluster-traffic security groups:
+6. Create a cluster and associate it with the k8s-cluster-nodegroup-traffic and k8s-cluster-traffic security groups:

 yc managed-kubernetes cluster create \